elevata-labs/elevata/README.md

 - It does not store or process customer data.
 - It is not in competition with any company.

-The purpose of elevata is to contribute to the community by providing a metadata-driven framework for building data platforms.
+The purpose of elevata is to contribute to the community by providing a metadata-centric framework for building data platforms.
 The project is published under the AGPL v3 license and open for use by any organization.

 ---